XCOR Lynx

 rocket-powered spaceplane that was under development by the California-based company XCOR Aerospace to compete in the emerging suborbital spaceflight market.
 The Lynx was intended to carry one pilot, a ticketed passenger, and/or a payload above 100 km altitude.
-The concept was under development since 2003, when a two-person suborbital spaceplane was announced under the name Xerus.
+The concept has been under development since 2003 when a two-person suborbital spaceplane was announced under the name Xerus.

 In January 2016, XCOR changed plans for the first flight of the Lynx spaceplane.
 It was initially planned for the second quarter of 2016 from the Midland spaceport in Texas, but, in early 2016, it was pushed to an "undisclosed and tentative" date at the Mojave spaceport.

 In May 2016, XCOR announced development of the Lynx had been halted with layoffs of approximately one-third of the staff; the company intended to concentrate on development of their liquid hydrogen rocket under contract with United Launch Alliance, instead.

 Following the bankruptcy of XCOR Aerospace in 2017, the assets of the company were sold to the nonprofit organization Build A Plane, which will focus on education rather than suborbital flight.